shahinmg/measures_strain_rates/README.md

 ```

 ### clip_GL_mosiac.py
 `clip_GL_mosiac.py` clips the 0731 velocity mosiacs to a specifc extent.
-This was done using QGIS' `gdal:cliprasterbyextent` tool with QGIS's python interpreter
+This was done using QGIS' `gdal:cliprasterbyextent` tool with QGIS' python interpreter

 ### gdal_fill_na.py
 `gdal_fill_na.py` fills in missing data in the velocity raster.
 This was only used for the 0731 velocity data.